levinit/i3wm-config/README-en.md

-Or you can try these comands for modification:
+Or you can try these comands for modification（`xrandr`need`xorg-xrandr`）:

 ```shell
 name=`xrandr | sed -n '2p' | cut -d ' ' -f 1`